Houchin CEO Galen Kline resigns after less than six months on job

 Houchin Community Blood Bank Chief Executive Officer Galen Kline has resigned from his position after less than less than six months in the top role.

-Gallion added that he did not know the reason why Kline had resigned, and executives at Houchin did not immediately return calls for comment.
+Gallion said that he did not know the reason why Kline had resigned.
+Bryan said Kline and his family were looking to move to "greener pastures," but did not expand on the reasons for Kline's departure.

+He said the board met on May 30 to accept Kline's resignation.

 Kline has worked for Houchin since October 2017, according to his LinkedIn profile.
 He started as Director of Quality Management before eventually being promoted to chief operating officer, a position he held for 11 months before becoming CEO.